DFE-Digital/conversions-design-history/app/posts/apply-to-become-academy/2021-03-03-prototype-v2.md

 -	Teams often use trackers that outline a list of activities and dates they need to work towards.
 -	Users wouldn’t want anything that means tasks would be duplicated with other systems.

-## Design
+## Designing a v2 prototype

 The second version of the prototype started as another static Figma file.
 This click-through allowed us to quickly update and explain to the team our new thoughts and learnings.

-Feeling more confident that our approach more closely met the needs of our users, we moved to a HTML prototype using the GOV.UK prototyping kit.
+Feeling more confident that our approach more closely met the needs of our users, we moved to a HTML prototype using the GOVUK prototyping kit.

 The HTML prototype will give our users a more natural environment in which to explore our service and in-turn give us more opportunities to get detailed feedback on the service we are producing.